Contrastive Weak-to-strong Generalization: Related Work

 \section{Related Work}

 \textbf{AI alignment.} A central challenge in modern AI research is ensuring that advanced models act in line with human intent \citep{align_survey_1,align_survey_2,align_1,align_2}.
 Current alignment pipelines often depend on human feedback, most prominently RLHF \citep{rlhf,rlhf_1,rlhf_2} and DPO \citep{dpo}.
-While effective at present, such approaches scale poorly: human supervision becomes insufficient once models surpass expert ability, and collecting reliable annotations remains expensive and difficult \citep{super_align, super_align_1}.
+Recent studies have further extended alignment considerations to broader deployment settings, including safety-aware training and intervention mechanisms \citep{next_guard,dualedit}.
+While effective at present, such approaches still scale poorly: human supervision becomes insufficient once models surpass expert ability, and collecting reliable annotations remains expensive and difficult \citep{super_align,super_align_1}.
+This challenge is also increasingly relevant beyond purely text-based models, as recent work explores alignment and reasoning in multimodal systems \citep{univlr}.
 These limitations motivate alignment strategies that reduce or bypass reliance on direct human oversight.

 \textbf{Weak-to-strong generalization.} An alternative line of work explores whether stronger models can be trained under the supervision of weaker ones, a setting known as weak-to-strong generalization (W2SG).
 Initial evidence by \cite{w2sg} showed that strong models may outperform their weak teachers, pointing to the potential of this paradigm.
-Subsequent studies introduced new algorithms \citep{wspo,macpo,w2s_1,w2s_2,w2ss,eft,ed} and provided empirical analyses across tasks \citep{w2sg_limit,w2s_3}.
+Subsequent studies introduced new algorithms \citep{wspo,macpo,w2s_1,w2s_2,w2ss,eft,ed,WeakTeacher} and provided empirical analyses across tasks \citep{w2sg_limit,w2s_3}.
+Relatedly, distillation-based approaches also aim to transfer stronger behavioral signals into smaller or specialized models, including recent on-policy variants for language models and agents \citep{sod,rubric_opd}.
 Compared with these efforts, our work highlights a different perspective: we connect W2SG with implicit rewards and contrastive decoding, offering both conceptual justification and empirical validation on large language models.